 Enter your contact information using the fields below.
 Please note that all fields are required to be completed:

-Centred on an informal ‘Bistro Moderne’ Arbutus was instrumental in changing the perception of dining out, demonstrating that accomplished cooking does not always require a fine dining setting and heavy price tag.
-This contemporary formula has led to Arbutus receiving countless awards including a Michelin star in its first year.
+An ongoing dream was to open his own restaurant, and in 2006 this was realised with the launch of Arbutus in Soho, with business partner, Will Smith, who ran the front-of-house side of the operation.
+Centered on the informal ’bistronomy’ style, Arbutus was instrumental in changing the perception of dining out in London, demonstrating that accomplished cooking need not always require a fine dining setting and heavy price tag.
+This contemporary formula led to Arbutus receiving countless awards, including a Michelin star in its first year.

-The following year in 2007 Anthony and Will went on to open Wild Honey in Mayfair, London which continued the ethos of affordable and affable dining and also won a Michelin star within a year of opening.
+In 2007, Anthony and Will launched Wild Honey in Mayfair, London, and the restaurant also won a Michelin star within a year of opening.

-2010 heralded the opening of Anthony and Will’s third restaurant, Les Deux Salons in Covent Garden which is very similar in style and format to the grand brasseries of Montparnasse in Paris.
+2010 marked the opening of the duo's third restaurant, Les Deux Salons in Covent Garden, which echoed the style of Montparnasse brasseries in Paris.
+(The restaurant was sold in 2014 to Prescott & Conran.)

 020 7758 9160